-In addition, the 2007 Tax Law set a 25% corporate income tax rate, which was increased to 29% pursuant to the 2011 Tax Reform and reduced a gain to 28% for 2014 and 27% for 2015 pursuant to the 2012 Tax Reform.
+In addition, the 2007 Tax Law set a 25% corporate income tax rate, which was increased to 29% pursuant to the 2011 Tax Reform and reduced again to 28% for 2014 and 27% for 2015 pursuant to the 2012 Tax Reform.

-According to the Tax Code, all businesses and corporations must make a dvance tax payments in 12 equal monthly installments.
+According to the Tax Code, all businesses and corporations must make advance tax payments in 12 equal monthly installments.
 In the case of taxpayers whose effective tax rate is less than or equal to 1.5%, the amount of the advance tax payment is calculated by applying the 1.5% rate to the gross income declared in the previous fiscal year.
-For taxpayers whose effective tax rate is greater than 1.5%, the amount of the tax payment is equal to the tax paid on their previous tax statement.
+For taxpayers whose effective tax rate is greater than 1.5%, the amount of the tax payment is equal to the tax rate is greater than 1.5%, the amount of the tax payment is equal to the tax paid on their previous tax statement.
 However, taxpayers that are considered small- and medium-sized enterprises are not required to make advance tax payments but can make use of the special payment regime.
 In all cases, adjustments are made at year-end to reflect the changes in annual gross income for the current year.